yairzaf/university-project/README.md

 add NUM,NUM2

-### specifcations for assembler.
+### specifcations for the assembler.

 .data number array

 .string "string"

-will add data to the data segment
+this will add the specified data to the data segment

 examples: